Babies often sleep more or experience disrupted sleep for 24-48 hours after vaccination due to mild immune responses.

 The First 24 Hours Are Key

 Most changes happen within the first day after vaccination.
-Keep an eye on your baby’s behavior during this period—extra naps aren’t unusual, but if your baby seems excessively lethargic or irritable beyond 48 hours, contact your pediatrician.
+Keep an eye on your baby’s behavior during this period—extra naps aren’t unusual, but if your baby seems unusually hard to wake, persistently inconsolable, poorly hydrated, or very unwell beyond the expected short window, contact your pediatrician.

 Caring for Your Baby’s Sleep After Vaccination